 A still from the 1903 film of Uncle Tom's Cabin, directed by Edwin S Porter

-If you would like to hear more about this story, you can listen to an episode of the radio programme In Our Time, in which Melvin Bragg and his guests discuss the novel’s influence.
+For more about this story please do listen to an episode of the radio programme In Our Time, in which Melvin Bragg and his guests discuss the novel’s influence.